conversationswithami/conversations-with-ami/README.md

 ---

+## Podcast video: one setup step (YouTube API key)

+Episodes now get a "Watch" button that expands an embedded YouTube player, matched automatically to your channel (@ConversationswithAmi) by title — new episodes will match automatically too, as long as the YouTube title and RSS title are the same or similar (guest name matches).
+Here's the one-time setup:

+1. Go to https://console.cloud.google.com (this is a different Google tool than YouTube Studio — Studio itself doesn't do this part).
+2. Create a project if you don't have one (top left, "Select a project" → "New Project").
+3. In the search bar, search **"YouTube Data API v3"** → open it → click **Enable**.
+4. Go to **APIs & Services → Credentials** → **Create Credentials** → **API key**.
+5. Copy the key.
+(Optional but recommended: click "Restrict key" and limit it to the YouTube Data API v3 only, so it can't be used for anything else.)
+6. In Cloudflare Pages: your project → **Settings → Environment variables** → add one named exactly `YOUTUBE_API_KEY`, value = the key you copied.
+   Add it for both **Production** and **Preview**, then redeploy.

+That's it — no changes needed here whenever you publish a new episode, as long as it's uploaded to the same YouTube channel.

 ## What's still needed from you
 - [ ] The Kit API key (5-minute setup above) — this is the only remaining piece
 - [ ] Sending your first Public-marked newsletter issue, whenever ready